 - What skills are essential to teaching?

-- Focuse – It is real easy to get caught up in the negativity and drama that surrounds education and also the teacher's lounge.
+- Focus: It is really easy to get caught up in the negativity and drama that surrounds education and also the teacher's lounge.
 You must stay focused on the goal: kids.
 Whatever it takes to make kids the focus is your job.
-They deserve the best version of you as well.
+They deserve the best version of you.
 That version does not let outside noise interfere in their education.

-- Forgetfulness – Kids mess up.
+- Forgetfulness: Kids mess up.
 A LOT!
 You need to make every day a new day.
-When they have that mistake, work towards equipping them with the drive to improve and grow.
+When they make that mistake, work toward equipping them with the drive to improve and grow.
 The next day … FORGET!
 Start each day with excitement and love.
 Some days will be harder than others.
 They are kids and they mess up.
 As a teacher, you get to help them find their way.
 What a job!

-- Growth – Don't let the speed of our world go faster than you.
-Be up to date in your growth as a teacher.
+- Growth: Don't let the speed of our world go faster than you.
+Be current in your growth as a teacher.
 Constantly work towards improving yourself and your craft.
 Reach out to others and ask for help.
 If a teacher inspires you, get in that room as much as possible.
 Learn from them and let that inspiration help you grow.

 - What are some ways to keep students engaged with the material and interested in learning?